 First-time buyer incentives

-Offers such as these are certainly worth considering and it’s particularly easy to understand the lure where cashback offers are concerned - it’s wonderful to finally secure your dream home with a mortgage but it’s not much good if you can’t afford to furnish it!
+Offers such as these are certainly worth considering and it’s particularly easy to understand the lure where cashback is concerned - it’s wonderful to finally secure your dream home with a mortgage but it’s not much good if you have no money to furnish it!

-Certainly tempting, but before you’re swayed by any lucrative cashback offers, spend an equal amount of time considering their value over the lifetime of your loan.
-This is because the lenders which offer the best cashback deals often offer the poorest rates, and as you can see, many of these lenders don't make it onto our table.
+But before you’re swayed by any lucrative cashback offers, spend an equal amount of time considering their value over the lifetime of your loan.
+This is because the lenders which offer the best cashback deals often charge higher rates.

 It also hardly goes without saying that the above-quoted rates are variable, so will be subject to change.
 This means that the cost of your monthly repayments could go up, or down, over the course of your mortgage depending on whether interest rates rise or fall.